 c.
-In the list of XML Types, click the + associated with QuoteRequest.xsd.
+In the list of XML Types, go to Typed and expand upto QuoteRequest.xsd level, and click the + associated with QuoteRequest.xsd.

 A graphical representation of the XML Schema defined by QuoteRequest.xsd is displayed in the node builder pane.